alkezz/Blurrdle/README.md

   * Also due to my small playerbase localStorage seemed like a good option to track players who enter my application.
 The first time a player enters they are given a player_id using uuid.
 After you win or lose, localStorage will update to include 2 Key Value Pairs, `"hasWon"` which will hold either `true` or `false` and `"guesses"` which holds the amount of attempts it took you to guess the book correctly.
 The limitation comes from users being able to clear their localStorage which would lose all the progress they've made and can lead to "cheating".
 As my playerbase grows I will move away from localStorage and again use a database to track users more efficiently and securely.

 ## Installation
-To install Bookle to your local machine follow these steps:
+To install Blurrdle to your local machine follow these steps:
- * Using your favorite terminal, change directory to where you want to save Bookle
+ * Using your favorite terminal, change directory to where you want to save Blurrdle
  * Next if using SSH clone the project using `git clone git@github.com:alkezz/Bookle.git`
    * HTTPS: `git clone https://github.com/alkezz/Bookle.git`
- * Once you've cloned Bookle and you have verified it is on your machine:
+ * Once you've cloned Blurrdle and you have verified it is on your machine:
    * Change directory to the back end `cd backend` and install the necessary dependencies `npm install`
    * Again change directory but now to the front end folder `cd ..` `cd frontend` and install the necessary dependencies `npm install`
  * Using the `.env.example` input your keys to allow the application to work in the back end and rename the file to `.env`